Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Forest expansion

 A semimatroid is a generalization of a matroid that extends properties like rank and closure of the family of balanced edge sets in a gain graph.
-The theory was developed by Wachs and Walker in \cite{WW} (in terms of the semilattice of closed sets).
+A theory was created by Wachs and Walker in \cite{WW} in terms of the ``geometric semilattice'' of closed sets and later Ardila (in \cite{ArdilaPhD, ArdilaTPA}, and especially \cite{ArdilaSemi}) developed a comprehensive treatment in terms of subsets of a set, in analogy to matroid theory.
+Our treatment of semimatroids was developed without knowing Ardila's.
+The two necessarily overlap as they concern the same objects, but the overlap is partial; so in order to be self-contained, we present our treatment as we need it for this paper.
+We begin with general semimatroids and then specialize to those of gain graphs.

 Just as with matroids, there are many equivalent ways to define a semimatroid.
 We define a semimatroid in terms of a matroid $M_0$ with ground set $E_0$ and a basepoint $e_0$ that is not a loop.
 A subset of $E := E_0 \setm e_0$ whose closure in $M_0$ does not contain $e_0$ is called \emph{balanced}; the family of balanced sets is denoted by $\cPb(M)$.
-The \emph{semimatroid} $M$ associated with $(M_0,e_0)$ is the family of all balanced subsets of $E$ with closure operator, rank function, closed or independent sets, circuits, and so forth the same as those of $M_0$ but restricted to balanced sets.
+The \emph{semimatroid} $M$ associated with $(M_0,e_0)$ is the family of all balanced subsets of $E$ (not all subsets, unless $E$ is balanced) with closure operator, rank function, closed or independent sets, circuits, and so forth the same as those of $M_0$ but restricted to balanced sets.
+The ground set of $M$ is $E$.

 For instance, the independent sets of $M$ are the ones of $M_0$ whose closures do not contain $e_0$.
 The closed sets of $M$ are those of $M_0$ that do not contain $e_0$.
 The rank $\rk_M(S)$ of a subset $S \subseteq E$ is defined only if $S$ is balanced; then it equals $\rk_{M_0}(S)$.